dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 Similarly to the gateway class object, we can find the details of the available confuiguration on the gateway api documentation, in the gateway [section](https://gateway-api.sigs.k8s.io/reference/spec/#gateway).

 In the Gateway `spec` section, we can find a sub-section named `infrastructure` in which we can specify `AnnotationKey` and `AnnotationValue`.
-Those annotations, per the filed description, are applied to resources created following the gateway creation.
+Those annotations, per the field description, are applied to resources created following the gateway creation.

 | Field | Description | Validation |
 |-|-|-|